 A pulmonologist is a physician who specializes in respiratory problems.
 A pulmonologist also specializes in sleep disorders.
 Many of our children with Ogden Syndrome have sleep issues, and a pulmonologist can help in diagnosis and treatment of these disorders.

 A physiatrist is a physician who specializes in rehabilitation and medical management of an individual with mobility challenges due to a neurological diagnosis.
 A physiatrist looks at the whole child with the goal of helping the child gain more functional mobility while also assisting with pain management.

 A complex care coordinator is beneficial for individuals with medically complex needs.
 They can help coordinate appointments with specialists, facilitate collaboration between specialists, develop collaborative treatment plans, provide consultation with healthcare providers, and help navigate diagnostic dilemmas by collaborating with specialists.

-A developmental pediatrician is a pediatrician who specializes in the developmental and behavioral needs of a child.
-This can be particularly helpful for individuals with Ogden Syndrome who demonstrate delays in their development and/or some behavioral challenges.
+A developmental pediatrician is a pediatrician who specializes in developmental and behavioral needs of children.
+This can be particularly helpful for individuals with Ogden Syndrome who demonstrate delays in their development and/or behavioral challenges.

 Beginning from a very young age, even before reaching age one, children with Ogden Syndrome can begin to greatly benefit from a variety of types of therapy.
 Often, and especially as children get older, they may participate in more than one type of therapy on a regular basis, as either one-on-one sessions or co-treatments.
 While it’s true that every child progresses at their own pace, therapists can help our kids attain and keep their skills.
 Therapists can also be an important resource in determining if a child needs medical equipment or assistive technology and in providing justification of these needs to your insurance company.